Where can I stay and eat in the Ripon area?

 Where is the Commencement rain location?

 Commencement will be held Sunday, May 19, whether it rains, sleets or snows.
 Though most of us would prefer a warm day filled with bright sunshine, the weather has been known to provide challenges in the past.
-Sunday’s 1 p.m. ceremony is planned to take place on the lawn of Harwood Memorial Union, but due to expected rainy weather, the ceremony will be moved to the field house in Willmore Center, located at 400 Union Street.
+Sunday’s 1 p.m. ceremony is traditionally on the lawn of Harwood Memorial Union, but due to expected rainy weather, the ceremony will be moved to the field house in Willmore Center, located at 400 Union Street.
 Further updates on the day will be found on our Facebook page.

 Where can I park?

 Free parking is available on the streets surrounding the Union; however, spots will fill fast and early.
 Click to view our Campus Map.
 Off-street parking, denoted on the map by a P, is available in lots behind Smith Hall, on Thorne Street, at the corner of Seward Street and Woodside Avenue and off Ransom Street across from East Hall.
 Accessible parking, denoted on the map with an H, is available near the Union, outside Pickard Commons and at Evans Admission Center.
 Accessible parking also will be marked on Seward Street.
 If the ceremony is held inside or under a tent, free parking is available.

 Is accessible seating and parking available?

 Accessible seating and parking is available for the Commencement ceremony.
 Please ask an usher if you need special assistance.
 Individuals requiring special assistance should call the Office of Constituent Engagement at 920-748-8126 by May 6 to ensure appropriate accommodations.

 When do I need to leave the residence halls?